docpad-archive/documentation/01-start/04-begin.html.md

 </ul>
 ```

+Bang!
+Now you’ve got a navigation menu on every page!

+Wicked. :D

+So, what’s happening here?

-Save it, and bang, now we've got our navigation menu on each page!
-Wicked.
-So what does that do?
-Well first it uses the `getCollection` [template helper](/docpad/template-data) to fetch the `html` collection which is a pre-defined collection by DocPad that contains all the HTML documents in our website.
-Then with that collection we find everything that has a `isPage` attribute set to `true` - which is the attribute we defined earlier when first applying our layout to our pages.
-With that we then convert it from a [Backbone](http://backbonejs.org/#Collection)/[QueryEngine](/queryengine/guide) Collection into a standard JavaScript Array using [`toJSON`](http://backbonejs.org/#Collection-toJSON).
+1. First, it uses the `getCollection()` [template helper](/docpad/template-data) to fetch the `html` collection.
+(The `html` collection is a pre-defined collection by DocPad; it contains all the HTML documents in your site.)
+2. Using that collection, DocPad finds everything where the `isPage` attribute set to `true`.
+(Remember `isPage`?
+You defined it earlier, when first applied a layout to your pages.)
+3. DocPad then converts the results from a [Backbone](http://backbonejs.org/#Collection)/[QueryEngine](/queryengine/guide) Collection into a standard JavaScript `Array` (using [`toJSON()`](http://backbonejs.org/#Collection-toJSON)).

-That's a bit of a mouthful, but give it a while and you'll be a pro in no time.
-There is one major inefficiency with the above approach, can you guess it?
+That might seem overwhelming at first, but give it a while.
+You’ll be a pro in no time.

-The inefficiency is that we perform that query every single time we render a layout, which is a bit silly as the results of that query don't change between renders, so really we only have to query it once and provide access to the results to our collection.
-Good thing we can do this.
+There’s one major inefficiency with the above approach.
+Can you guess where?

+In the above code, the query is run *every time* DocPad renders a layout.
+That’s a bit silly, since that query’s results aren’t going to change between renders.
+So, really, you only need to query it *once*, and then provide your collection with the results.

+Good thing you can.
+Read on.

 ### Creating Custom Collections via the Configuration File

-So then, lets go back to our [DocPad Configuration File](/docpad/config) (`docpad.coffee`) and open it up.
-This time we want to add the following:
+Go back to your [DocPad Configuration File](/docpad/config) (`docpad.coffee`).

+This time, add the following:

 ``` coffee
 docpadConfig = {